lovechan404/kawaii-windows/README.md

 ![image](https://user-images.githubusercontent.com/69886523/143730807-060331ac-e2b3-4583-9e03-9f89ee826eab.png)

 # License
-Kawaii Windows Generator Project is licensed under CC BY-NC 4.0 Materials generated from Kawaii Windows Generator are free for personal and commercial use, but selling without modification is not allowed.
+Kawaii Windows Generator Project is licensed under GNU General Public License v2.0.
+Materials generated from Kawaii Windows Generator are free for personal and commercial use, but selling without modification is not allowed.